Pacific Health Educational Center

-The RNP class is an expanded training for CNAs in Restorative Care - where Theory and Practical application of Restorative techniques in Therapeutic Rehabilitation will be taught in the RNP class.
-This will provide CNAs the knowledge and skills to advance their career in long term care, and work as Restorative CNAs.
+The RNP course is an expanded training for CNAs in Restorative Care - where Theory and Practical application of Restorative techniques in Therapeutic Rehabilitation will be taught in the RNP class.
+This will provide CNAs the knowledge and skills to advance their career in long term care, and work as Restorative Nursing Assistants.

-Upon completing the RNP, the QCHF (a Certification Registry) will provide a Certificate for 16 contact hours, and this allows the individual RNAs to carry their certification, as they move to new assignments in Restorative Care.
+Upon completing the RNP course, the QCHF (a Certification Registry) will provide a RNP Certificate that will allow the individual CNAs to move to new assignments in Rehabilitation and Restorative Care.